-- 2.1.
-Eligibility: This course is designed for military members no higher than the rank of O-3, police, or civilian equivalent.
-Personnel not in a security forces or police specialty code may attend with prior coordination. - 2.2.
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of O-3, police, or civilian equivalent.
+Personnel not in a security forces or police specialty code may attend with prior coordination.

+- 2.2.
 Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
+Vision: Normal (20/20 with or without glasses).

+2.2.3.
 Physical/Other: Normal dexterity.
 Top physical condition, NO injuries that could prevent member from training.
 The following is a table of minimum physical standards required to be met on the first day of training: